infrae/fcrepo/src/fcrepo/README.txt

 PIDs
 ~~~~

 A Fedora object needs a unique PID to function.
-The pid consists of a
+The PID consists of a
 namespace string, then a semicolon and then a string identifier.
 You can create your own PIDs using a random UUID, but you can also use
 the nextPID feature of Fedora which returns an ascending number.